 The UN Security Council Veto and Atrocity Crimes

-Ambassador David Scheffer and Mohammad Al Abdallah join Professor Jennifer Trahan to discuss her new book: Existing Legal Limits to Security Council Veto Power in the Face of Atrocity Crimes.
-With a particular focus on the situation in Syria, the panel discusses the use of the UN Security Council veto to block action in the face of atrocities and the impact this has had in Syria.
-It will go on to consider whether there are legal limits on the use of the veto in the case of ongoing crimes against humanity, war crimes and genocide, and how these limits might be enforced.
+In this event, Ambassador David Scheffer and Mohammad Al Abdallah joined Professor Jennifer Trahan to discuss her new book: Existing Legal Limits to Security Council Veto Power in the Face of Atrocity Crimes.
+With a particular focus on the situation in Syria, the panel discussed the use of the UN Security Council veto to block action in the face of atrocities and the impact this has had in Syria.
+The panel went on to consider whether there are legal limits on the use of the veto in the case of ongoing crimes against humanity, war crimes and genocide, and how these limits might be enforced.

-The discussion is moderated by Professor Aslı Ü. Bâli of the Promise Institute for Human Rights at UCLA Law.
+The discussion was moderated by Professor Aslı Ü. Bâli of the Promise Institute for Human Rights at UCLA Law.

 About the panelists: